You’ve reached content that’s exclusive to AARP members.

 Completed

 In the middle of a pleasant face-to-face conversation with a friend, your cellphone signals that someone has texted or called.
 You don’t want to be rude and pull out your phone to check who’s trying to reach you, but gee, you can’t help trying to guess.
-Soon, you realize that you have no idea what your friend, the one standing right in front of you, has been talking about.
+Soon, you realize that you have no idea what your friend — sitting right in front of you — has been talking about.

 Up Next